 Over 40 coaches and 30 referees are taking part in training.
 The clinic will go on up to Friday with a practical session at Kyambogo University slated for Wednesday.

-Okeng revealed that after the course, a delegation will head to Northern Uganda to spread the game,
+Okeng revealed that after the course, a delegation will head to Northern Uganda to spread the game, in schools.

 “We have earmarked about six schools in Northern Uganda including Lango College.
 A team will go there to spread the game in schools.
 This will as well spread to the other parts of the country.”